-Julie Davis Carlson enters her first season at the helm of the Anderson University’s women’s soccer program.
+Julie Davis Carlson enters her second season at the helm of the Anderson University’s women’s soccer program.

-Davis Carlson is familiar with the Upstate, the state of South Carolina and the region after serving the past two seasons with the Clemson women’s soccer program.
+Davis Carlson served the two previous seasons with the Clemson women’s soccer program.
 In addition to other responsibilities, she assisted with the Tigers’ day-to-day training and development, scouted opponents and analyzed game film, while serving as camp administrator for the Tiger Girls Soccer Camps.

 She arrived in the Electric City after playing an integral part in the Tiger’s success the past two seasons, helping guide Clemson to 27 wins and back-to-back appearances in the NCAA Tournament.
 The Tigers advanced to the second round of the NCAA Tournament this past November, while posting an overall 14-4-2 record – marking the Orange and Purple’s most successful season since 2002.
 CU also claimed second place in the Atlantic Coast Conference regular-season standings and earned a 3-0 win over Furman for its first NCAA Tournament win since 2007.

 Prior to coming to Clemson, Davis Carlson was the head coach at Jacksonville State for eight seasons (2005-13) after tackling the challenge of building the Virginia Military Institute women’s soccer program from scratch in 2002 and serving as the Keydet’s head coach from 2002-05.